rmakki/retrofire/README.md

         a- If you are using Firebase ID Tokens fbSvc.addQueryParam("auth","<FirebaseIDToken>");

-        b- If you are using Google OAuth2 access token fbSvc.addQueryParam("access_token","<GoogleOAuth2Token>");
+        b- If you are using Google OAuth2 access Tokens fbSvc.addQueryParam("access_token","<GoogleOAuth2Token>");

 For more information about Firebase REST authenticated requests and how to generate tokens check out